 For those who prefer a more leisurely start to the morning, breakfast at one of the hot spot coffee houses is a must, with delicacies and fragrant tea options available alongside the coffee.

 The development of the city has seen a vast increase not only in restaurants and coffee shops but also venues such as microbreweries, cocktail crafting shops and fine dining eateries are springing up across the city.

 Madison the transport hub

 One of the reasons for the city’s popularity is that it is really well-served by transport, thanks to the Dane County Regional Airport, which looks after around 1.6 million travelers every year.
 There are also nearby rail and bus services for adjoining towns and cities.
+As Madison WI's best movers, we know this city inside and out.
 The main interstates also connect Madison through to the rest of the region, helping support its best city title.

 Its broad range of activities available throughout the year combined with its strong history of education and high employments rates make it a prime attraction for young couples and families looking to make their first home.